 The Cayman Islands is a British Overseas Territory located in the Western Caribbean.
-We are situated 480 miles south of Miami, Florida, 150 miles south of Cuba and 180 miles northwest of Jamaica.
-By jet, your Caribbean getaway to the Cayman Islands is only a 70-minute direct flight from Miami.
+We are situated 480 miles south of Miami, Florida, 150 miles south of Cuba, and 180 miles northwest of Jamaica.
+By plane, your Caribbean getaway to the Cayman Islands is only a 70-minute direct flight from Miami.

-In order to ensure that your Caribbean island travel plans are a hassle free experience when passing through our borders, please have the following forms completed on your arrival:
+To ensure a hassle-free experience when passing through our borders, please have the following forms completed on your arrival:

 Every person arriving in the Cayman Islands is required to produce for inspection by an immigration officer a passport or some other valid document establishing their identity and nationality or place of permanent residence.
 This should be valid beyond the date of their return ticket.
 Persons from certain countries will also be required to possess a valid visa for the Cayman Islands.

-A visitor must be in possession of a passport or other appropriate documentation that is valid beyond the date of their return ticket.
+A visitor must have a passport or other appropriate documentation that is valid beyond the date of their return ticket.
 However, this documentation does not necessarily have to be valid for over six months if this is more than the length of stay.

-A visitor must be in possession of a paid up return ticket or ticket entitling him and his dependents, if any, to travel to their next destination outside the Islands.
-A visitor may also be required to satisfy the immigration officer that they he has sufficient funds to maintain himself and his dependents during the period of their stay in the Cayman Islands.
+A visitor must have a paid-up return ticket or ticket entitling them and their dependents, if any, to travel to their next destination outside the Islands.
+A visitor may also be required to satisfy the immigration officer that they have sufficient funds to maintain themselves and their dependents during the period of their stay in the Cayman Islands.

 Phone: (345) 949-8344

-Upon arrival you must keep the immigration card given to you!
-Visitors are advised to keep it with their travel documents as you will be required to present it to an Immigration Officer upon your departure or collected by the airline agent upon checking in.
+Upon arrival, you must keep the immigration card given to you!
+Visitors are advised to keep it with their travel documents as they will be required to present it to an Immigration Officer upon their departure or have it collected by the airline agent upon checking in.

 Sunset House has partnered with Islandluxe Concierge Services to offer a free shuttle service to Bayshore Mall in George Town.
 The shuttle service is daily.

-Front desk is available 7am to 10pm to arrange taxi pick up from the hotel lobby.
+The front desk is available from 7:00 a.m. to 10:00 p.m. to arrange taxi pick up from the hotel lobby.